How Will I Teach Algebra? Online Math Classes For Your Homeschool

 In addition to being on the spectrum, my son also has generalized anxiety disorder.
 At one point, I felt like the required quizzes were causing more stress than either one of us really needed.
 Again, I reached out to Mr. D and he agreed that we should only complete them when necessary, with me instead verbally checking in with my son to confirm his understanding of the material.

 Mr. D Math has options for all higher level learners.
-His classes include:
+Classes include:

 With Mr.D math, our kids can interact with a teacher (that is not us – WIN) and other students.
 They can begin to establish study skills that mimic those needed in a college setting.
 They have access to technology that makes sense to them.